 10 common plasma arc cutting mistakes

 A good operator with well-maintained plasma arc cutting (PAC) equipment can save a shop hours of downtime and thousands of dollars in operating expenses.
 These savings will result in greater profits for your cutting operations and your company.
-The key though is to avoid these common mistakes.

 - Using consumables until they "blow"